Can Felons Vote in Pennsylvania?

 - You are under house arrest

-If you are not able to go to the polls because you are in a penal institution, you are living in a halfway house, or you are under house arrest, you must vote by mail-in or absentee ballot.
+If you can't go to a polling place because you are in a penal institution, a halfway house, or are under house arrest, you must vote by mail-in or absentee ballot.
 See the section below on how to apply for an absentee ballot in Pennsylvania.

 Note: You must also meet the following general voting eligibility requirements: